Overview

 • Review, revise, test and independently fact check any output produced by publicly available generative AI to ensure it meets the agency’s standards for quality work product.
 AI tools are not always accurate.

-• Be transparent and identify when content was drafted using publicly available generative AI.
+• Identify when content was substantially2 drafted using publicly available generative AI.

 • Always check privacy and security settings of the publicly available generative AI tool prior to use.